-Senator SHAHEEN.
+Senator Shaheen.
 Thank you.
+Thank you.
+Mr. Chairman.
 The CHAIRMAN.
 Senator Udall?

-Senator UDALL.
+Senator Udall.
 Thank you to the panel very much for your testimony today.
 It has been very engaging and very insightful.

 And I thank the chairman for your statement in response to Senator Young about the committee reviewing the 9/11 AUMF.
 I think that is really important to do, and I think many of us have been speaking up on that.
-And I know Senator Young is not here, but I look forward to reviewing his AUMF.
+And I know Senator Young is not here, but

+I look forward to reviewing his AUMF.